 The club badge was designed by Laurence Pritchard, an artist friend of Reg Gleave OBE ( the Club’s first Hon.
 Recorder who was present at the inaugural meeting) and he also executed the beautiful illuminated Certificate formerly presented to Stowaways, the first of whom were the Rt Rev F T Woods, Lord Bishop of Winchester, and Admiral of the Fleet, Earl Jellicoe of Scapa.

-The Club presently has approximately 350 Cachalot Members and is based above the Seafarers’ Centre in Southampton, at
+The Club presently has approximately 275 Cachalot Members and is based at the Royal British Legion Club in Southampton, where we have office facilities and a meeting room.